bloodyspewin/Plan-Ahead-App/README.md

 # Plan-Ahead-App

 This is an app i've made for one of my assignments.
-Its just a simple to-do app with an alarm system built in.
+Its a simple to-do app with an alarm system built in.
-The alarm is fairly faulty but with the right tinkering its should become better because there alot of room for improvement.
+The alarm is fairly faulty but if your looking for something to tinker with it should be easy to find because there alot of room for improvement.
+Languages: HTML, CSS, JavaScript

 Any use from personally to commercially of this app, I just request i know what its being used for :).
 I'll just be intrigued.